mkoehnke/WKZombie/README.md

 # Headless
 Headless is an iOS/OSX **web-browser without a graphical user interface**.
 It was developed as a mere *experiment* in order to familiarize myself with **using proven functional concepts** written in Swift.

 It uses [WebKit](https://webkit.org) (WKWebView) for rendering and [hpple](https://github.com/topfunky/hpple) (libxml2) for parsing the HTML content.
-Furthermore, it has rudimentary support for parsing JSON pages.
+In addition, it has rudimentary support for parsing JSON pages.
 Chaining asynchronous actions makes the code compact and easy to use.

 For more information, see [Usage](#usage).